 In both cases of bulging or herniated disc, surgery such as spinal decompression surgery may be the best option for minimizing pain and reversing the effects of the affected disc.
 When this is the case, it is extremely important to work with a professional and certified physician who can properly determine the type of disc problem and provide the solution that offers the best possible outcome.

 If you suffer from a bulging or herniated disc and are looking to explore your treatment options, reach out to The Spine Institute Center of Spinal Restoration today.
-As a leading spine surgery center in Los Angeles, we have a team of experienced and professional orthopedic spine surgeons, interventionists and specialists who can help you determine which non-surgical or surgical option will best meet your individual needs.
+As a leading expert of spine surgery, Los Angeles professional surgeons can help you determine which non-surgical or surgical option will best meet your individual needs.
 Call us today at (310) 828-7757 and schedule an in-person consultation.